elliotBraem/document-creator/README.md

-# Idea Creator
+# Document Creator

-This is the front end for Everything.Create.Idea widget.
+This is the front end for Everything.Create.Document widget.

 ```json
 "scripts": {